api-client/core/readme.md

 The core library of the API Client application.
 This build on top of the experience of Advanced REST Client.

-Contains the core models, events, and logic related to ARC.
-This replaces the `events`, `lib`, and parts of `base` libraries.
+Contains the core models, events, and logic related to API Client.

 ## Purpose

-The core library provides the libraries that ARC and related projects are re-using under the hood.
+The core library provides the libraries that API Client and related projects are re-using under the hood.

 The library is structured as follows:

-- models - the data model libraries providing the data schema definition for ARC and related projects and the common logic to manipulate the data
+- models - the data model libraries providing the data schema definition for API Client and related projects and the common logic to manipulate the data
 - runtime - the executable part of the library; contains classes that executes an HTTP request, runs a series of requests defined in a project, etc
-- utilities - helper libraries that can be shared across the ARC ecosystem
+- utilities - helper libraries that can be shared across the API Client ecosystem

 ## What it isn't